xythobuz/OpenChrono/README.md

 The range of speeds that can be measured is determined by `TIMER_PRESCALER`.
 Take a look at the comment in `firmware/OpenChrono/ticks.cpp` for details.

+## License

+OpenChrono is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

+    Copyright (c) 2022 Thomas Buck <thomas@xythobuz.de>

+    OpenChrono is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    OpenChrono is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with OpenChrono.
+If not, see <https://www.gnu.org/licenses/>.